Experience-Monks/devtool/README.md

 Since this is running in Electron and Chromium, instead of Node, you might run into some oddities and gotchas.

 - `window` and other browser APIs are present; this may affect modules using these globals to detect Browser/Node environments
+  - The `--no-browser-globals` may help mitigate these issues
 - You must call `window.close()` to stop the process; apps will not quit on their own
 - If a native module does not work, you may need to [rebuild it for the right version of Electron](http://electron.atom.io/docs/v0.36.0/tutorial/using-native-node-modules/)
-- If you want to close after writing to stderr/stdout, you should do so after a callback: `outStream.write(buf, callback)`
+- If you want to close or exit after writing to stderr/stdout, you should do so after a callback: `outStream.write(buf, callback)`
+- `setTimeout`, `setInterval` and related functions are shimmed for better compatibility with [Node.js `timers`](https://nodejs.org/api/timers.html)

 ## Roadmap / Contributing